-These balms, tinctures and teas contain some essential oils but are otherwise made in a scent-free home.
+These balms, tinctures, and teas contain some essential oils but are otherwise made in a scent-free home.

 - Help with practical needs.
-Many folks with chemical and mold sensitivities need help with rides in safe vehicles, errands, research into safe products or housing.
+Many folks with chemical and mold sensitivities need help with rides in safe vehicles, errands, and research into safe products or housing.